Email Millionaires for Money [Email Address and Steps]

 Elon Musk

 Elon Musk gives but not to random people.
-Currently, Elun’s grants are made in support of the following:
+Currently, Elon’s grants are made in support of the following only:

 • Renewable energy research and advocacy